erikdubois/AntergosCinnamon/README.md

 ##Change from bash to zsh in your terminal

 I like bash but I prefer zsh with lots of different themes from oh-my-zsh to spice things up.
-So let us install that via this script.
+So let us install that via the script.

-	./install-zsh-vx.sh

 ![Screenshots](http://i.imgur.com/kehYX70.jpg)